-Error Code Symptom Remedy The overheating of a and/o Overheating of alternator and/or control Run the engine to cool it down at idle under no-load until the display changes from "E01" to "888".
-Then stop and restart the engine. parts for welding The idle control switch does not operate when this failure happens.
+Error Code Symptom Remedy E01 The overheating monitor lamp ("OVERHEAT") also flash.
+Overheating of alternator and/or control parts for welding Run the engine to cool it down at idle under no-load until the display changes from "E01" to "888".
+Then stop and restart the engine.
+The idle control switch does not operate when this failure happens.
 E02 Fault/Malfunction of control parts for welding Stop the engine and repair the location of the fault.
 DO NOT restart the engine unless the fault is repaired.
 E03 Short circuit of the weld output Stop the engine.
 Return the short circuit of the weld output and restart the engine.
-E04 Fault/Malfunction of device for switching the weld output Stop the engine and repair the location of the fault.
+E04 Fault/Malfunction of device for switching the single/dual selector Stop the engine and repair the location of the fault.
 DO NOT restart the engine unless the fault is repaired.